libgdx/libgdx.github.io/wiki/graphics/2d/spritebatch-textureregions-and-sprites.md

 ## Texture

 The `Texture` class decodes an image file and loads it into GPU memory.
 The image file should be placed in the "assets" folder.
-The image's dimensions should be powers of two (16x16, 64x256, etc) for compatibility and performance reasons.
+The image's dimensions should be powers of two (16x16, 64x256, etc.) for compatibility and performance reasons.

 ```java
 private Texture texture;